-Once objectives are clearly articulated, managers can then determine the appropriate data needed (e.g., parameters to be collected, Table 4) and the amount of data needed (e.g., sample size).
+Once objectives are clearly articulated, managers can then determine the appropriate data needed (e.g., parameters to be collected [Table 3]) and the amount of data needed (e.g., sample size).
 Sampling schemes are varied but the methods employed should be economical, minimizing both time and personnel required, and they must ultimately yield statistically valid information.
 We recommend the use of preliminary data to assess local variability which can be used to inform recommendations for sample sizes.
 Sampling design directly affects efficiency of data collection and should be carefully considered before implementation of data collection.

-Data are often collected on paper forms, but use of electronic devices (e.g., hand held field computers) may be more efficient and negates errors that occur during data transcription.
+Data are often collected on paper forms, but use of electronic devices (e.g., hand-held field computers) may be more efficient and negates errors that occur during data transcription.
 Current forestry software can often be modified to include the additional forest parameters recommended here.
+To this extent, an effort is underway to customize forest inventory programs (e.g., TwoDog® and TCruise®) to accommodate these additional parameters and to facilitate analysis and assessment of habitat conditions.
+Furthermore, we recommend that data be output from these programs and imported or linked to a Geographic Information System (e.g., ArcMap®) for spatial analysis and the development of decision-support tools.

-To this extent, an effort is underway to customize forest inventory programs (e.g., TwoDog® and TCruise®) to Table 4.
-Recommended minimum forest parameters for site and landscape scale inventory and monitoring required to ascertain landscape condition (Priority Wildlife Species and Habitat Objectives, Table 1) and stand condition (Management of Bottomland Hardwood Forests, Table 2).
+Table 3.
+Recommended minimum forest parameters for site and landscape scale inventory and monitoring required to ascertain landscape condition (Chapter II, Table 1) and stand condition (Chapter III, Table 2).
 Parameter descriptions are provided in the Glossary and Appendix 4.

 Forest Parameters

-Individual Tree Data Trees by species
+Individual tree data Trees by species

 Diameter at breast height (dbh)

 "Useable" length (dead or alive)

-Crown class (Dominant, Co-domi- nant, Intermediate, Suppressed)
+Crown class (Dominant, Co-dominant, Intermediate, Suppressed)

 Tree Condition (healthy, stressed, standing dead, or down wood)

-Plot Level Data Overstory percent cover (10% incre- ments)
+Plot level data Overstory percent cover (10% increments)

-Midstory percent cover (10% incre- ments)
+Midstory percent cover (10% increments)

 Understory percent cover (10% increments)

 Shade-intolerant regeneration

 Vines in overstory (None, Sparse, Moderate, Abundant)

 Cane (None, Sparse, Moderate, Abundant)

-Hydrologic-Forest Type (Table 3)
+Hydrologic-Forest Type (Table 4)